Why Lawns are Beneficial

 If lawns are so beneficial and irrigation critical, why does SWFWMD restrict the use of self-supplied irrigation for lawns and landscapes?
 I recently wrote SWFWMD to find out the answer to this question.
 Their answer is simple: To reduce the use of potable water, they restrict ALL irrigation.

-But restricting self-supplied irrigation systems – those that use wells or ponds for sources of water – does nothing to reduce potable water usage.
 The reason SWFWMD enforces a blanket restriction on all irrigation is for “practical considerations” described as:

 - Ease of Education